 This course is best suited for two people working on one boat; the second student working on the same boat will receive discounted tuition at $750 (or $700 early bird pricing if signing up at least 6 weeks before class starts).
 You are welcome to sign up as an individual; although, we do encourage you to invite someone to join.
 Please email [email protected] to sign up as a pair.

 If you are signing up as an individual and would welcome an assistant, let us know!
 We may be able to pair you with a student who is interested in learning the skill and does not want/need a boat of their own.
 If you're interested in signing up as an assistant (i.e. helping someone else build their boat), let us know!
 Assistants are eligible for the discounted tuition rate of $750 (or $700 early bird).

-Meaghan Vigeant, a alum of the 2017 course, shared her experiences with Maine Boats, Homes and Harbors Magazine.
+Meaghan Vigeant, an alum of the 2017 course, shared her experiences with Maine Boats, Homes and Harbors Magazine.
 You can read the article here.

 "I liked how the course was set up to give you as much or as little assistance needed to construct the canoe.
 Those who had background experience with tools and building things were able to go off and do their own thing, while beginners like myself received the proper amount of guidance to go and build."